Skip to content

 • Acting as a material violation of the insurer's duty of good faith

-Ocean Point prepares CRNs under 624.155: this is one of our specialty services.
+Ocean Point prepares CRNs under 624.155, one of our core services.
 We document the alleged violations, cite the statute, and file with DFS.
 When the carrier cures, the claim gets paid.
-When the carrier doesn't cure, we coordinate with policyholder counsel to pursue the bad-faith action.
+When the carrier does not cure, we coordinate with policyholder counsel to pursue the bad-faith action.

 Related